The-Heidi-Suite/heidi.microservices/docs/TRANSLATIONS.md

   'title',
   'de', // target locale
-  originalTitle, // optional: source text if not in default locale );
+  originalTitle, // optional: source text if not in default locale listing.languageCode, // optional: source locale (uses entity's languageCode if available) );
 ```

+**Note**: The `sourceLocale` parameter (6th argument) is optional.
+If not provided, the service uses the default source locale.
+However, it's recommended to pass the entity's `languageCode` when available to ensure accurate translations, especially for content from integrations (e.g., German content from Destination One).

 #### Save Manual Translation